CRI-Project/back-end-design/README.md

 # back-end-design

+## how to start the project in linux
+- first you need to install jdk1.8 or above
+- then execute the command "nohup java -jar xxx.jar" to run this project on the background
 ## Project structure
-## how to start the project in linux
-## first you need to install jdk1.8 or above
-## then execute the command "nohup java -jar xxx.jar" to run this project on the background
 <pre>
 .
 ├── HELP.md